opral/monorepo/inlang/source-code/paraglide/paraglide-js/README.md

 # Usage

 Running your `build` script will generate a `src/paraglide` folder.
 This folder contains all the code that you need to use paraglide-js.
-Throughout this guide, you will see imports from `./paraglide/*`.
-These are all to this folder.

 > Tip: If you are using a bundler, you can set up an alias to `./src/paraglide` to make the imports shorter.
-We recommend `$paraglide/*`

 ## Adding Messages